vitoraleluia/dotfiles/README.md

 ## Linux distribution

 My distribuition of choice is any distro based on Debian or Ubuntu, because the script was design with this in mind.
-In this setup I choosed cross-platform and (preferbly) open-source apps.
+In this setup I choosed cross-platform and (preferably) open-source apps.

 ---